visual-layer/visuallayer/README.md

 ## Description

-`vl-datasets` is a Python package that provides access to clean computer vision datasets with only 2 lines of code.
+`visuallayer` is a Python package that provides access to clean computer vision datasets with only 2 lines of code.

 For example, to get access to the clean version of the [Food-101](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/) dataset simply run: